alixizadi/SQL-Topics/sql.md

   DOWN AS DOWN.products_sold < PREV(DOWN.products_sold)`

 ## 57. FIRST_VALUE
 The simplest way to get analytic functions is to begin by studying aggregate functions.
 An aggregate function collects or gathers data from numerous rows into a unique result row.
 For instance, users might apply the AVG function to get an average of all the salaries in the EMPLOYEE table.
 Let’s take a look at how First_Value can be used.
-The primary explanation for the FIRST_VALUE analytic function is displayed below.
+The primary explanation for the `FIRST_VALUE` analytic function is displayed below.

 Syntax:

-1
-2
-3
-4
-5
-FIRST_VALUE
+>`FIRST_VALUE
   { (expr) [NULLS ]
   | (expr [NULLS ])
   }
-  OVER (analytic clause)
+  OVER (analytic clause)`

 Example

-1
-2
-3
-4
-5
-6
-SELECT eno,
+>`SELECT eno,
        dno,
        salary,
        FIRST_VALUE(salary) IGNORE NULLS
-         OVER (PARTITION BY dno ORDER BY salary) AS lowest_salary_in_dept FROM   employee;
+         OVER (PARTITION BY dno ORDER BY salary) AS lowest_salary_in_dept FROM   employee;`

 The above query will ignore null values.

 <br/><br/>

 ## 58. LAST_VALUE
-The primary explanation for the LAST_VALUE analytic query or function is displayed below.
+The primary explanation for the `LAST_VALUE` analytic query or function is displayed below.

-1
-2
-3
-4
-Syntax: LAST_VALUE
+>`Syntax: LAST_VALUE
   { (expr) [ { NULLS ]
   | (expr [ NULLS ])
-  OVER (analytic clause)
+  OVER (analytic clause)`

-The LAST_VALUE analytic query is related to the LAST analytic function.
+The `LAST_VALUE` analytic query is related to the `LAST` analytic function.
 The function enables users to get the last output from an organized column.
 Applying the default windowing to the output can be surprising.
 For example,

-1
-2
-3
-4
-5
-6
-SELECT eno,
+>`SELECT eno,
        dno,
        salary,
        LAST_VALUE(salary) IGNORE NULLS
-         OVER (PARTITION BY dno ORDER BY salary) AS highest_salary_in_dept FROM   employee;
+         OVER (PARTITION BY dno ORDER BY salary) AS highest_salary_in_dept FROM   employee;`

 <br/><br/>